Learning to Fish for Stocks with STT

 Download the key points of this post as PDF.

 Fishing isn’t a crap shoot.
 And trading isn’t gambling.
-Before you head out in your boat, you need to be properly equipped; you need to know what kind of bait to use for what kind of fish; you need to know what kind of fish are around and what their patterns are.
+Before you head out in your boat, you need to be properly equipped; you need to know what kind of bait to use for what kind of fish; you need to know what kind of fish are around and what their patterns are (such as the Dead Cat Bounce).
 Basically, you need to study, do your homework … and keep doing.
 Or you won’t get any fish.

 If you don’t understand the fish, they will continue to elude you.